MrPhadagi-bit/Aws-re-Start-Portfolio/README.md

 ## Introduction

 Welcome to my AWS re/Start portfolio.
-My name is Vhutshilo Phadagi, and I am currently doing the AWS re/Start program.
+My name is Raven Mannda Phadagi, and I am currently doing the AWS re/Start program.

 This repository documents my learning journey as I build foundational skills in cloud computing, Linux, networking, security, databases, and Python.
 The program combines technical theory with hands-on labs, helping me understand how cloud services are used in real-world environments.